 Probabilistic Machine Learning, Information Theory, Multimodal Integration, Computer Vision, Learning and Adaptation

-2015 - 2016 -- MSc in Artificial Intelligence with specialisation in Machine Learning (Distinction), the University of Edinburgh, United Kingdom
+2015 - 2016 ⚮ MSc in Artificial Intelligence and Machine Learning (with Distinction), the University of Edinburgh, United Kingdom

-2008 - 2013 -- BSc (Hons) in Informatics with specialisation in Information Systems, Aristotle University of Thessaloniki, Greece
+2008 - 2013 ⚮ BSc (Hons) in Computer Science and Information Systems, Aristotle University of Thessaloniki, Greece

 Stouraitis, T., Gkanias, E., Hemmi, J.M. and Webb, B., 2017, July.
 Predator Evasion by a Robocrab.
 In Conference on Biomimetic and Biohybrid Systems (pp. 428-439).
 Springer, Cham.